jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-enumerables/readme.md

 * `.each` - method name
 * { } - replaces `do` and `end`; contains the iteration variable and code block
 * `|number|` - iteration variable

+##### Mini-Exercise: Practice Each (10min)

+Use `each` to do the following...
+1. Print out the squared values for an array containing numbers.
+2. Print out the Celsius values for an array containing Fahrenheit values.
+* Insert more `each` applications here
+* Bonus: application that involves nested `each` loops

+Can I get a quick fist-of-five on how you feel about `each` and enumerables so far?
+* If you feel good about this then you'll have no problem taking on other enumerables.
+Even the crazy ones.

 ##### Map